malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /auditprofilemappingpolicies/:id/enforcers`

-Returns the list of Defenders that are affected by this mapping.
+Returns the list of enforcers that are affected by this mapping.

 #### Attributes